Murder of Lee Kim Lai: Background

-The plot
+Plot

-The plot to commit robbery was first proposed by Ong Hwee Kuan on the night of 21 April 1978 when the three friends were gathered at a playground in Geylang Bahru, as a solution to the economic hardship that the three were experiencing.
+On the night of 21 April 1978, the three friends gathered at a playground in Geylang Bahru to discuss a solution to the economic hardship that the three were experiencing.
+Ong Hwee Kuan proposed that they could rob illegal lottery operators.
 Because the other two did not protest, Hwee Kuan went on to suggest that a gun would be needed for such an act, although firearms were outlawed in Singapore.
-Ching Boon recalled his days serving as a police sentry at the PRU base and proposed stealing the gun from the sentry posted there.
+Yeo recalled his days serving as a police sentry at the PRU base and proposed stealing the gun from the sentry posted there.
 They could not come up with a feasible idea to commit the crime without attracting attention, however.
-The following day when the three met again, Ching Boon suggested approaching the sentry while dressed in his police uniform, with Chin Hock in his military attire and to threaten the sentry with icepicks.
+The following day when the three met again, Yeo suggested approaching the sentry while dressed in his police uniform, with Chin Hock in his military attire, and threatening the sentry with ice picks.
 Chin Hock, however, felt the uniforms would only attract the attention of the camp guard, but none could think of a way to commit the act without anyone noticing.
-Ching Boon felt that the risk was worth taking using his plan and proposed to carry it out at 2:00 am on 25 April when the sentries are likely to be less alert.
+Yeo felt that the risk was worth taking and proposed to carry it out at 2:00 am on 25 April when the sentries were likely to be less alert.

-On 24 April, they proceeded to pawn Chin Hock's watch in exchange for cash to buy two kitchen knives at about 9:00 pm, which Hwee Kuan felt was necessary to threaten the policemen.
-Ching Boon, particularly wary that they may be searched by patrolling policemen, brought the knives home, where he packed them together with four yellow nylon ropes, an icepick and a pair of gloves in a traveling bag belonging to his brother.
-At 11:45 pm, they met for a final meal at Kallang Bahru, where Ching Boon proposed an alternative plan to steal a taxi.
+On 24 April, they proceeded to pawn Chin Hock's watch in exchange for cash to buy two kitchen knives at about 9:00 pm, which Hwee Kuan felt were necessary to threaten the policemen.
+Yeo, particularly wary that they may be searched by patrolling policemen, brought the knives home, where he packed them together with four yellow nylon ropes, an ice pick and a pair of gloves in a traveling bag belonging to his brother.
+At 11:45 pm, they met for a final meal at Kallang Bahru, where Yeo proposed an alternative plan to steal a taxi.
 The taxi driver would be tied up with the nylon rope and the taxi would be driven to the PRU base by Chin Hock.
-Hwee Kuan would pretend to be drunk in the backseat while Ching Boon would approach the sentry for help and lure him to the taxi, whereupon they would seize the policeman, drive the taxi to a secluded spot and rob him of his service revolver.
+Hwee Kuan would pretend to be drunk in the backseat while Yeo would approach the sentry for help and lure him to the taxi, whereupon they would seize the policeman, drive the taxi to a secluded spot and rob him of his service revolver.
 Hwee Kuan expressed concern that he may be recognised after the act by the abducted policeman or the taxi driver as he had a police record.
-Ching Boon suggested killing both men, to which Hwee Kuan was relieved and Chin Hock expressed no comment.
+Yeo suggested killing both men, to which Hwee Kuan was relieved and Chin Hock expressed no comment.
 They also abandoned the idea of wearing the uniforms.